aws/aws-cdk/packages/aws-cdk-lib/aws-apigatewayv2-integrations/README.md

 SQS integrations enable integrating an HTTP API route with AWS SQS.
 This allows the HTTP API to send, receive and delete messages from an SQS queue.

-The following code configures a Step Functions integrations:
+The following code configures a SQS integrations:

 ```ts
 import * as sqs from 'aws-cdk-lib/aws-sqs';